yaikobzeray/dev-journal/activity_log.md

 Researched DACH region tech companies for potential opportunities.
 Strong demand for full-stack developers.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GENERAL] Friday, 19 April 2024 — Entry 2

+Organized the project board and closed stale issues.
+Good hygiene for the repo.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*